tshekari3/cps_sec_mp4/README.md

 # Intro to CPS Security - Mini Project 4

 ## Environment Setup
-To setup the development environment, you need to have `python3` installed in your machine.
-Then, clone this github repo in your machine, `cd` into it, and run:
+To setup the development environment, you need to have `python3` installed in your machine. **Please ensure you are using Python 3.12 for this project.** Then, clone this github repo in your machine, `cd` into it, and run:

 ```
 python3 -m venv .venv